 Julian Illingworth and Ben Oliner

 Ben Oliner played # 1 at Brown University for four years.
 He went on to play professionally and reached a career high ranking among the top 8 in the U.S. Ben has coached at Vassar College, as well as at Princeton, Bowdoin, and Brown summer camps.
-For the last eight years, he has worked at Poly Prep CDS coaching squash and preparing and helping students to get recruited and play college squash as well as in running summer camps and tournaments.
-He currently lives in Brooklyn NY, with his wife and has a young son, daughter, and chocolate lab and also drives a gray Rav 4.
+For the last nine years, he has worked at a New York city private school directing programming, coaching squash, running summer camps and tournaments and preparing and helping students to get recruited to play college squash in the U.S. He currently lives in Brooklyn NY, with his wife and has a young son, daughter, and chocolate lab and also drives a Rav 4.
 (Ben's is faster!)
-When he's not chasing his kids, Ben spends his free time studying developing team cultures and studying sport analytics.
+When he's not chasing his kids, Ben spends his free time studying team cultures and sport analytics.

 Ben and Julian first met in High School over twenty years ago playing the US Junior Squash tournament circuit while trying out for the U.S. Junior National Team.
 While Ben was a few years older, it became apparent that Julian had no respect for his elder compatriot and blazed through his defensive-minded, retrieving adversary.
 Nonetheless, Ben and Julian became life long friends through their love for the sport of squash, like minded approach to the game, as well as thirst for adventures.
 Their respective journeys through the sport brought each on a path all over the world and in contact with fascinating people, places, sights, and sounds.
 They have travelled to tournaments in twenty -seven states and over twenty countries.
 While Julian holds a lifetime record over Ben in squash, don't ask who has won more in ping pong.
 Go Brown Bears!